turing-complet/python-ouraring/readme.md

 Usage:

-Run the following to go through the auth code flow and print a token.
+Run the following to go through the auth code flow (will launch a browser) which will print an access and refresh token.
 ```
 ./token-request.py <client-id> <client-secret>
 ```